ONeillLab/pyrocb/README.md

 # pyrocb

-Simulating pyrocumulonimbus clouds with WRF-SFIRE in the O'Neil Group at the University of Toronto
+Simulating pyrocumulonimbus clouds with WRF-SFIRE in the O'Neill Group at the University of Toronto

 **Before running any scripts, run [``shell_setup.sh``](/shell_setup.sh) (``source shell_setup.sh``) from the current directory.**